19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [S 508/2011 wef 01/09/2011]

-3. Where the additional wages of an employee are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of an amount computed as follows: the applicable amount less —
+3. Where the additional wages of an employee, other than an employee referred to in paragraph 7, are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of an amount computed as follows: the applicable amount less —

 (a) the ordinary wages of the employee for the preceding year; and

 (b) the additional wages of the employee already paid for the current year.

 [S 508/2011 wef 01/09/2011]

+[S 441/2012 wef 01/09/2012]

+3A.
+Where the additional wages of an employee referred to in paragraph 7 are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of the amount computed in the manner prescribed in the Central Provident Fund (Public Sector Employees) Regulations 2011 (G.N.
+No. S 106/2011).

+[S 441/2012 wef 01/09/2012]

 4.—(1) Where the contributions on additional wages for any year have been paid at any time before the relevant time and before the amount of ordinary wages for that year is computed, the amount of contributions payable on the additional wages for that year shall be recomputed at the relevant time, subject to the limit in paragraph 2.